 |Minder Vegetarian in Eslite Bookstore (near Taipei 101)|

-This restaurant is also open throughout the afternoon, and is the closest vegan-friendly restaurant to Taipei 101.
+This restaurant is also open throughout the afternoon, and used to be the closest vegan-friendly restaurant to Taipei 101, but now that a branch of Veggie Creek has opened in the Breeze centre I recommend going there instead.
 As this post says, don't bother with the Taipei 101 foodcourt, unless you want to stock up on (expensive) groceries at Jasons.
 Note that it's on the way to Taipei 101 from Taipei City Hall MRT Station (the closest station) so consider going on your way to or from Taipei 101.

 |Minder Vegetarian, Hsindian Branch|

 This original Minder Vegetarian Restaurant is one of their most upmarket.
 The food here is especially good, and it has a simple but very pleasant interior.
 There is also an all-you-can-eat buffet upstairs, with extra dishes, more like the other all-you-can-eat buffets such as Fruitful Food.
 The interior upstairs is more posh than downstairs, and of course it's nicer to be able to go back for seconds without worrying about paying again, especially if dining with a group for a special occasion.
 However, it's considerably more expensive than paying by weight downstairs.
 More information on this branch and another in the hospital itself can be found in my post on Tzu Chi Buddhist Hospital.